everydaysecurity/everydaysecurity/Phishing.md

 </ul>
 </ul>

-## What Can I Do To Protect Myself
+## What Can I Do To Protect Myself?
 <ul>
 <li>What to Manually Check For</li>
 <ul>